inesleonidasrocha/CIFO2023-Frozen-Lake/README.md

 FL_fitness.py - Defining the fitness function for the FLP using the Gym library.<br>
 selection.py - Implementation of selection algorithms: Tournament, Roulette and Rank.<br>
 crossover.py - Implementation of crossover algorithms: Arithmetic, Single Point, Multi-Point, Uniform, Uniform Mask and Heuristic.<br> mutation.py - Implementation of mutation algorithms: Scramble, Swap and Inversion.<br>
-main.py - experiments by applying various configurations of genetic algorithms to solve the FLP.
+main.py - Applying various configurations of genetic algorithms to solve the FLP.